 In my post, 9 Things I Would Like To Have Known Before Getting Married, one of the points that raised a lot of questions was number 8: “A good marriage is the union of two people who are good at forgiving.”
-Many people contacted me relating how difficult is was for them to forgive and how they felt trapped by their grudges.
+Many people contacted me relating how difficult it was for them to forgive and how they felt trapped by their grudges.

 Let’s be honest, it is not easy to forgive!
 It’s hard to ask for forgiveness because we are proud.
 Likewise, it’s hard to forgive because we are hurt.
-As such, a lot time can pass when we refuse both to ask for forgiveness and to forgive.
-Resentment begins to accumulate; but this resentment is much like drinking venom and waiting for the other to die.
+As such, a lot of time can pass when we refuse both to ask for forgiveness and to forgive.
+Resentment begins to accumulate, but this resentment is much like drinking venom and waiting for the other to die.
 If it is hard to forgive when things are going well; with resentment, it becomes much more difficult.

 We have to forgive.
 There is no other way.
 Jesus insists that we be “merciful like our Father in heaven is merciful.”
 We constantly repeat the same truth every time we pray the”Our Father”: “Forgive us our trespasses as we forgive those who trespass against us.”
 If we don’t forgive, God can’t forgive us!

 Now, if we must be merciful as our Father is, then the best thing we can do is see and understand how God forgives us so that we can better comprehend how we must do the same.

 7 Characteristics Of God’s Forgiveness That Helps Us Understand The Paschal Mystery